rafaelmoraes/blog/_posts/en/2018-06-14-configure-ruby-on-rails-with-postgresql-10-on-centos-7.md

 ## Configure the Bundler

-After install the requirements, add the gem [pg](https://rubygems.org/gems/pg) in Gemfile of your project and configure on [bundler](https://bundler.io) the path to *pg_config*, otherwise the installation of gem will fail.
+After install the requirements, add the gem [pg](https://rubygems.org/gems/pg) in Gemfile of your project and configure on [bundler](https://bundler.io) the path to *pg_config*, otherwise the installation gem will fail.

 {% highlight sh %}
 bundle config build.pg --with-pg-config=/usr/pgsql-10/bin/pg_config
 {% endhighlight %}

-And to finally install the gem, at your project root path, run.
+And finally to install the gem, at your project root path, run.

 {% highlight sh %}
 bundle install